 - I was selected as one of the 17 Story Shop participants, and read my short story Loch na Beiste at the Edinburgh International Book Festival.
 You can read more about my experience, and watch the video of my reading, on this post.

-- I have published a short story collection, Hooves Above the Waves, which features my Story Shop story – it’s available on Kindle and in paperback here, on Smashwords as an EPUB here, and it’s also available in-person in the Blackwell’s South Bridge branch in Edinburgh.
+- I have published a short story collection, Hooves Above the Waves, which features my Story Shop story – it’s available on Kindle and in paperback here, on Smashwords as an EPUB here, and it’s also available in-person in the Blackwell’s South Bridge branch in Edinburgh, and the Fruitmarket Gallery.

 - My non-fiction piece, What A Way To Make A Living, was published as part of the Dangerous Women project, which showcases a piece on what it means to be a ‘dangerous woman’ in the run-up to International Women’s Day 2017.

-- I am currently seeking representation for my first novel, The Silent Storm, a YA urban fantasy set in 1980s Edinburgh.
+- I am currently seeking representation for my first novel, The Banshee’s Kiss, a YA own voices contemporary urban fantasy set in Edinburgh.

 - I am working on an article to be included in an upcoming sequel to Quarrels With The Gender Binary, published by Knight Errant Press.